 When writing an appeal letter or donation request letter, there are certain things that every fundraising appeal letter needs to have.
 This article gives a quick snapshot of what emotions your appeal needs to evoke and the best way to say it, followed by a sample donation request letter so you can see how it all works together.

-Tips On Writing an Appeal Letter
+Writing an Appeal Letter

 When writing an appeal letter, you have to play to your reader’s emotions.
 Your letter must rouse an emotional response with it’s first paragraph, not blandly recite boring facts.